 Occupancy garage shall comply with the followings:

-Concrete or similar noncombustible and nonabsorbent floor, or asphalt surface at ground level only.
+Concrete or similar non-combustible and non-absorbent floor, or asphalt surface at ground level only.
 (406.4.5)

 Sloped floor to facilitate the movement of liquids to a drain or toward the main vehicle entry doorway.
 (406.4.5)